Recruitment process

 • Numerical Reasoning

-Below are practice links to the FRS Ability Tests which candidates can complete prior to attempting the actual tests:
+Below are practice links to the Fire and Rescue Service (FRS) Ability Tests which candidates can complete prior to attempting the actual tests:

 Due to the high volume of applicants we will only be able to invite the top-ranking candidates through to each stage of the process.

-Successful candidates will be invited via email on Friday 3rd March 2023 to attend a practical assessment which will take place week commencing 6th March to 10th March at our Sadler Road Training Centre site in Winsford.
+Successful candidates will be invited via email to attend a practical assessment at our headquarters in Winsford.
 This will be a morning or afternoon session.

-The successful candidates will be invited via email to attend an interview during April – May.
+The successful candidates will then be invited via email to attend an interview.

-Successful candidates will be appointed as an Apprentice Firefighter in September 2023 and will undertake the Level 3 Operational Firefighter Apprenticeship standard, which will typically take up to 18 months to complete.
+Successful candidates will be appointed as an Apprentice Firefighter on 31 March 2025 and will undertake the Level 3 Operational Firefighter Apprenticeship standard, which will typically take up to 18 months to complete.

 In order to apply, you must at least possess one or both GCSE qualifications in Maths and English, with a minimum grade of C/4 or equivalent.